Biwabik, Minnesota: Geography

 According to the United States Census Bureau, the city has a total area of 10.15 sqmi; 8.97 sqmi is land and 1.18 sqmi is water.

 Unique to Biwabik is the Mary Ellen Jasper.
 The jasper variety was first discovered in Minnesota in the early 1900s.
-Mary Ellen Jasper contains 1.88-billion-year-old stromatolite fossils, It is fossilized algae, so the stromatolite is what makes the Mary Ellen unique.
+Mary Ellen Jasper contains 1.88-billion-year-old stromatolite fossils.
+It is fossilized algae, so the stromatolite is what makes the Mary Ellen unique.

 History

 Daniel R. Curtin, Wisconsin State Assemblyman and businessman, at one time owned the town site of Biwabik, Minnesota.
 For 10 years, Curtin was in the lumber and mining business.

 Biwabik is a town full of firsts.
 Biwabik was the first to incorporate as a village on the Iron Range in September 1892.
-It was also the first Iron Range town to be served by two railroads, the "Duluth & Iron Range" and the "Duluth, Missabe and Northern Railway".
+It was also the first Iron Range town to be served by two railroads, the Duluth and Iron Range and the Duluth, Missabe and Northern Railway.
 Biwabik had the first large mine on the Mesabi and it was the first on the Iron Range with a steam shovel to mine.

 An F3 tornado destroyed homes in the northern and northwestern parts of Biwabik on October 6, 1900, killing ten people in and near the city and injuring 70; six deaths were in one family.

-In 1915, a moose visited the town regularly and in the book, "Honk: The Moose", the residents named him "Honk" after the noise he made.
+In 1915, a moose visited the town regularly and in the book, Honk, the Moose, the residents named him "Honk" after the noise he made.
 This children's book Honk, the Moose, was written by famed author, Phil Stong and illustrated by Kurt Weise.
-Stong was a teacher and coach at the Biwabik school in the 1919 - 1920 school year.
+Stong was a teacher and coach at the Biwabik school in the 1919–1920 school year.
 He featured people from Biwabik as characters.
 The book is a Newbery Honor and on Cattermole's 100 Best Children's Books of the 20th Century.
-A statue of Honk resides in the City Park on Main Street.
+A statue of Honk resides in the city park on Main Street.

-Peter X. Fugina (1908-1994), educator and Minnesota state legislator was born in Biwabik.
+Peter X. Fugina (1908–1994), educator and Minnesota state legislator was born in Biwabik.